Travel Nurse Salary: How Much Do Travel Nurses Make?

 We are not an accounting firm, so we always tell our travelers to talk with their tax advisors about specific questions regarding tax-free stipends.

 Travel Nurse Benefits

 Travel nurse benefits vary depending on the agency.
-At Nurses PRN if you work 30+ hours a week, you qualify for a comprehensive benefits package!
+At PRN Healthcare if you work 30+ hours a week, you qualify for a comprehensive benefits package!
 This includes health, vision, dental, and life insurance along with a 401K plan, referral bonuses, renewal bonuses, and continuing education (CEUS) reimbursement.
 Click here to see a full list of benefits!
-Nurses PRN is big into mental health and offers an Employee Assistance Program (EAP) that gives employees access to free short-term counseling, financial and legal consultations, and more!
+PRN Healthcare is big into mental health and offers an Employee Assistance Program (EAP) that gives employees access to free short-term counseling, financial and legal consultations, and more!
 Make sure to talk to your agency to see what benefits they offer.